KSEAWisconsin/KSEAWebDocuments-Jekyll/Jekyll/Jekyll_Directory_Structure.md

 You can use either CSS or Sass.
 ※[Sass](https://sass-lang.com/) (Syntactically Awesome Style Sheets) is kind of extension of CSS.
 You can put much more variables and nestings, and also have many functions.

-[See this](https://github.com/envygeeks/jekyll-assets) // I don't think it is related to the official page.

 ### Need to know Variables
 [Jekyll Variables](https://jekyllrb.com/docs/variables/)